 Glaum Egg Ranch

-I had to include the Glaum Egg Ranch just for eccentric purposes and because it’s oh so very Santa Cruz.
-The ranch is family-owned and 100% cage free.
+I had to include the Glaum Egg Ranch on this list of fun things to do in Santa Cruz during the winter, just for eccentric purposes and because it’s oh so very Santa Cruz.
+The ranch is family-owned and 100% cage-free.
 When you visit the Aptos ranch, get your eggs from the Glaum Egg Vending Machine.
 It is hilarious.
 I promise it’ll be the most unique egg purchase you will probably make in your life.

 The price for 22 eggs from the vending machine is $4.

 Santa Cruz has a variety of movie theaters to choose from, which is why going to the movies is a great option when it looking for things to do in Santa Cruz at night.
 The city has the mainstream Regal Cinema 9 (where I worked in high school and which has super comfy reclining seats) and the Riverfront Twin, but there are also two indie theaters downtown called the Nickelodeon and the Del Mar.

 The Del Mar has to be my favorite movie theater in Santa Cruz, an art-deco style theater in a historic building that used to be a vaudeville theater.
 Built in 1936, it’s the oldest theater in the city of Santa Cruz and some locals (like my mom) even like to say that it’s a little bit haunted.